 The SCOTUS gave a judgment to clarify that increasing or decreasing a drug dose to a patient was not eligible to be the patent subject matter.

 The bone of contention of this litigation was a drug named Thiopurine which is used to treat various illnesses, such as leukemia and autoimmune disorders.
 But, it the amount of dose of the drug to give a patient was unknown until Prometheus found the right amount and obtained two patents.
 Later Mayo used the procedures followed by the Prometheus’ patent until 2004 when Mayo went for their own tests.

 After finding that, Prometheus sued Mayo in district court.
 But the court gave the decision in favor of Mayo stating the Prometheus patent claimed natural phenomenon which was not patentable.

 Prometheus went to Federal Circuit which reversed the district court judgment.
 After the case went to Supreme Court, the court unanimously claimed that the patents were not eligible to be subject matter, as explained by Justice Breyer:

 We find that the process claims at issue here do not satisfy [the conditions for patent eligibility].
 In particular, the steps in the claimed processes (apart from the natural laws themselves) involve well-understood, routine, conventional activity previously engaged in by researchers in the field.
 At the same time, upholding the patents would risk disproportionately tying up the use of the underlying natural laws, inhibiting their use in the making of further discoveries.

-The judgment was disappointment according to many, and multiple patent lawyers and industrialists disregarded the judgment, thus adding it to the list of famous Supreme Court patent cases.
+The judgment was a disappointment, according to many, and multiple patent lawyers and industrialists disregarded the judgment, thus adding it to the list of famous Supreme Court patent cases.

 Gene Quinn, a well-known patent attorney and founder of IPWatchDog described the decision as terrible.
 He added: